 And now I’m going to tell you how I manage that.
 But first, some obligatory exposition. 🙂

-In my decade+ of dealing with Infusionsoft, I’ve only been disappointed in Infusionsoft when I expected them to be something that they aren’t (and let’s be honest, never have been) – experts in everything having to do with everything.
+In my decade+ of dealing with Keap, I’ve only been disappointed in support when I expected them to be something that they aren’t (and let’s be honest, never have been) – experts in everything having to do with everything.

-Infusionsoft support don’t know everything about everything.
-In fact, some of them don’t even know very much about Infusionsoft.
+Keap support don’t know everything about everything.
+In fact, some interactions may make us feel like they don’t even know very much about Keap.
 As frustrating as that may seem, that is not the reason why we have trouble getting what we need from them.

 The real reason is that we already know they don’t know everything, but we go ahead and act like they do (or at least should) when we call them.
 No wonder we’re always mad at them.

 We all know that Keap is not the best resource for simple how-to questions.
 That’s not to disrespect Keap – quite the contrary; it’s virtually impossible for an entry level employee of any company to have enough context from enough industries and businesses to be capable of giving advice on specific setup questions.